Scientific plagiarism in India

 A lack of oversight and a lack of proper training for scientists have led to the rise of plagiarism and research misconduct in India.
 India does not have a statutory body to deal with scientific misconduct in academia, like the Office of Research Integrity in the US, and hence cases of plagiarism are often dealt in ad-hoc fashion with different routes being followed in different cases.
 In most cases, a public and media outcry leads to an investigation either by institutional authorities or by independent enquiry committees.
 Plagiarists have in some cases been suspended, removed or demoted.
 However, no fixed route has been prescribed to monitor such activities.
 This has led to calls for establishment of an independent ethics body.

 Society for Scientific Values

 The Society for Scientific Values is an independent body of scientists with the goal of upholding ethics in the Indian Scientific community.
 In absence of a statutory body to investigate academic misconduct, the society has been acting as an independent watchdog over the years.
-The society has been active in recent past over several cases involving plagiarism.
-K. L. Chopra, ex-director of Indian Institute of Technology, Kharagpur is currently the president of the society while N. Raghuram of GGS Indraprastha University is the secretary.
+The society has been active in recently over several past cases involving plagiarism.
+K. L. Chopra, ex-director of Indian Institute of Technology, Kharagpur is currently the president of the society while N. Raghuram of Guru Gobind Singh Indraprastha University is the secretary.

+Indian Research Watch

+The Indian Research Watch (IRW) is a volunteer‑run, non‑profit academic oversight group founded in 2022 by data scientist Achal Agrawal.
+IRW’s stated mission is to expose and deter research misconduct such as plagiarism, duplicate publication, data fabrication and image manipulation by Indian authors through anonymous tip‑lines, database analysis, and public reporting on platforms like PubPeer and social media.

+IRW maintains an online portal where whistleblowers can submit allegations anonymously; a team of volunteer researchers then verifies and, where warranted, publicly flags confirmed cases to pressure journals and institutions into action.
+While IRW has no formal regulatory power, its findings have prompted media coverage and renewed calls for stronger oversight of research integrity in India.

+Plagiarism in Indian Institutes of Technology

+Between 2006 and 2023, a study by the Indian Research Watch (IRW), drawing on data from the Retraction Watch database, found that 58 papers authored or co‑authored by faculty across 12 of the 23 IITs were retracted for plagiarism or duplicate publication.
+In the same period, leading global universities reported far fewer retractions (Stanford 3, Princeton 2, Oxford 5, Cambridge 5, Tsinghua 10), highlighting a disproportionate rise in India’s premier engineering institutes.

+Extent of Retractions

+IRW’s analysis showed that retractions from Indian institutions surged by 2.5‑fold in 2020–2022 compared to 2017–2019, reflecting both increased detection and possible growth in misconduct.